 Prague: A Castle Filled, Historical, Bohemian Wonderland

 Prague is one of my favorite places in the world.
-An underground, contemporary, Bohemian art scene juxtaposes with untouched Old World charm, and the best public transportation system in all of Europe.
+An underground, contemporary, Bohemian art scene juxtaposes with untouched Old World charm and the best public transportation system in all of Europe.
 Castles surprise you around every corner, and unbelievably diverse architecture sprawls over your head and beneath your feet.
-Prague is so old and well preserved that the sediment levels rises around the existing buildings over time.
+Prague is so old and well-preserved that the sediment levels rise around the existing buildings over time.
 This means that many a pub or entrance hall now sits several feet (or floors!) beneath the cobblestone walkways, transformed into windowed basements.
-Every twisting, turning alley reveals hidden gems in the form of quaint shops, incredible views, or secret gardens, hidden from the tourist’s eye.
+Every twisting, turning alley reveals hidden gems in the form of quaint shops, incredible views, or secret gardens hidden from the tourist’s eye.

 But this idyllic place does not exist without a few caveats.
 Prague is one of the largest and most dense tourist destinations in Europe.
 With that comes a plethora of tourist traps.
 They lure you in with promises of historical knowledge, soulful epiphanies, or authentic experiences, only to disappoint you.
 But your trip doesn’t have to end with empty pockets and disappointed expectations.
 This list will help you avoid and replace some of the major tourist traps while visiting The City of a Hundred Spires.

 Visit At Dawn, Give Yourself Some Elbow Room

 There are several sites that, while worth at least a visit if you have time, are by no means worth waiting in long lines or pushing through impatient crowds.
 A simple and rewarding way to avoid these throngs of outsiders is to visit the big highlights at the crack of dawn.
 Most of them are very near public transportation, so kick-starting the rest of your day is easy.
 In addition, all three of these places are somehow more beautiful and rewarding when seen in the first rays of morning sunshine.